jigargosar/elm-2048-v2/journal.md

 * [x] fix animation not being applied to new cells, merged or otherwise
     * probable cause, virtual dom and elm-css.
-    * when a dom node gets reused animation doesnt get applied, if the animation-name for the old virtual node and new virtual node are same.
+    * when a dom node gets reused animation doesn't get applied, if the animation-name for the old virtual node and new virtual node are same.
     * The new content and grid area props are just patched over.